Bluheir/scp_wiki/README.md

 PRIVATE_DATABASE_URL=postgresql://postgres:postgres@127.0.0.1:54322/postgres
 ```

-Run `bunx supabase status` and set the environment variable values to the corresponding row in the status output.
+Run `bunx supabase status` and set the environment variable values to the corresponding row in the status output:

  Environment Variable       | Supabase Status Row
 ----------------------------|------------------------